poulti/brain-pages/docs/docker-from-compose-to-swarm.md

       - "home-assistant-glow.local:<IP of the device>"
 ```

-My "fix" has been to repack the ESPHome image and adding avahi-utils to it, and allowing the container to access the dbus and avahi socket of the host (the host resolved the *.local properly).
+My "fix" has been to repack the ESPHome image and adding avahi-utils to it, and allowing the container to access the dbus and avahi socket of the host (because the host resolved the *.local properly).

 To do that, I'm using the following dockerfile (image published in docker hub [poulti/esphome-avahi](https://hub.docker.com/r/poulti/esphome-avahi)):
 ```Dockerfile title="Dockerfile"